Phulaguri Uprising

 The Phulaguri Uprising (also Phulaguri Dhawa/Dhewa) was an agrarian uprising in Phulaguri village in the Brahmaputra Valley, in October 1861 against the new income and farm taxation policies of the British Indian Empire following the Indian Rebellion of 1857.
-The murders of Lieutenant B H Singer and two police constables on 18 October 1861 led to mass reprisals in which at least 54 Assamese farmers were killed.
+The murders of Lieutenant G B Singer and two police constables on 18 October 1861 led to mass reprisals in which at least 54 Assamese farmers were killed.

 Background

-The Indian Empire was charged all of the expenses the East India Company and the British Crown supposedly bore to suppress the Indian Rebellion of 1857.
+The British Raj was charged all of the expenses the East India Company and the British Crown supposedly bore to suppress the Indian Rebellion of 1857.
 The British Crown also sought to recover all of the compensation paid to the shareholders of the East India Company when it ceded all Indian territory to the crown.